kriloter/pinodexmr/README.md

 ## Ubuntu on ssd

 download latest ubuntu server lts
 <https://ubuntu.com/download/raspberry-pi>

 connect ssd to computer

 use Raspberry Pi Imager to write downloaded image to disk

-after complited, plug usb drive to raspi, power on and let's boot to ubuntu server
+after completed, plug usb drive to raspi, power on and let's boot to ubuntu server

 raspi should be connected to LAN by ethernet cable